chmllr/wikizen/README.md

 > — _Dijkstra_

-WikiZen is a minimal Markdown-based wiki engine for simple Wikis.
+WikiZen is a minimalistic Markdown-based wiki.
-WikiZen serializes a Wiki into one JSON object, which makes it storable **anywhere**.
+WikiZen serializes to a single JSON object, which makes it storable **anywhere**.
+See the [technical specification](https://github.com/chmllr/WikiZen/blob/master/SPEC.md) of the persistence format.

 ## How to Use